JelleZijlstra/bytearound/README.rst

 * The code object for single-line generator expressions like (f(x) for x in y) has a nonempty co_lnotab field, but the co_lnotab for a function defined like "def f(x): print(x)" is empty.
 In some other circumstances CPython also generates an unnecessary 0 offset entry in co_lnotab.
-* If a function takes an *args argument, but does not use it, CPython will include the name args in co_varnames, but bytearound will not.
+* If a function takes a starargs argument, but does not use it, CPython will include the name args in co_varnames, but bytearound will not.
+* Large opargs (using EXTENDED_ARG) and large and negative line number offsets are not well-tested and have some known issues, noted in the code.

 Links
 -----